iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 oversight and accountability."

 ## Exploring high-leverage interventions

+A systems perspective moves us beyond debating speculation and reacting to symptoms.
+It forces us to ask: Where are the **high-leverage points** in our socio-technical system where we can fundamentally alter AI's trajectory?
+This shifts our focus to strategic action.
+While the principles of "meaningful human control" or "participatory goal-setting" are vital, what might interventions at these higher leverage points actually look like?

 To move from critique to construction, the following sections will explore three high-leverage, structural proposals designed to reshape the systems governing AI.
 While each is detailed further on, they are founded on the following core ideas: